BTFL Project Partners

-Birmingham Trees for Life is a partnership organisation working with organisations, businesses, community groups, individuals and schools, to involve as many people as possible in tree planting across the city.
+The Birmingham Trees for Life Project was a partnership project working with organisations, businesses, community groups, individuals and schools, to involve as many people as possible in tree planting across the city.
 Our partners include:

 Birmingham City Council looks after over a million trees in its streets, parks and open spaces.
 In early 2006, a report on the city’s trees brought to the attention of the Council the importance of trees and suggested ways of raising the profile of trees in the City.
 The Council also recognised the importance of involving local people, especially school children, in looking after and improving the environment, so Birmingham Trees for Life was set up in partnership with The Birmingham Civic Society, to enable BTFL to work independently to raise funds and encourage participation.